luigipacheco/neo-struder/README.md

 license:

-Firmware GPL
+-Firmware GPL
-Hardware and models CC BY NC SA
+-Hardware and models CC BY NC SA